bjucps/cps110-thinkcspy/_sources/MoreFlow/accumulatorRevisited.rst

 The Accumulator Pattern Revisited
 ---------------------------------

 Newton's method to calculate square roots is an example of an algorithm that repeats as long as it can improve the result.
-It's just a variation of our accumulator pattern.
+It's just a variation of our :ref:`accumulator pattern <accumulator>`.
 Many algorithms work this way and so require the use of indefinite iteration.

 Here is another accumulator pattern program.
 It adds up the reciprocals of powers of two.